raphaelDkhn/xgb-benchmark/README.md

-# Prover benchmarks on XGBoost
+# ZKBoost Benchmark on Stone & Platinum

 This repository provides benchmarks for XGBoost models across varying numbers of trees and depths.

-To reproduce these models, refer to the [Jupyter notebook](prover-benchmarks/xgb/xgb.ipynb).
+To reproduce these models, refer to the [Jupyter notebook](xgb.ipynb).
 After reproducing, you can use [Giza-CLI](https://docs.gizatech.xyz/products/platform/resources/transpile) to transpile the serialized models into Cairo.

 ## Performance Metrics

 The table below summarizes the performance metrics for different configurations of the XGBoost model with two provers: Stone and Platinum.

 Models are named following their configuration: number of trees and depth.
 For example, an XGBoost model with 5 trees and depth 4 is named `xgb_t5_d4`.

 All benchmarks have been conducted on an `e2-highmem-4` machine, equipped with an Intel Broadwell CPU on x86/64 architecture.